Inland Marine Insurance for South Carolina Contractors

 Inland Marine Insurance FAQs

-An installation floater is a type of inland marine coverage designed to help protect materials and equipment that have been purchased for a specific project but have not yet been permanently installed.
-This coverage gap exists between the time materials leave the supplier and the time they are incorporated into a completed structure.
-It is particularly relevant for mechanical, electrical, and specialty contractors working on projects throughout South Carolina.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+An installation floater covers materials purchased for a project but not yet installed.
+It bridges the gap between when materials leave the supplier and when they're built into the finished structure.
+It's relevant for mechanical, electrical, and specialty contractors.
+Terms and exclusions vary by carrier.

 Get an Inland Marine Insurance Quote